-Ohio Affiliate

-1500 West Third Avenue, Suite 200 Columbus, Ohio 43212 Phone (614) 464-2020 Fax (614) 481-9670 Toll Free (800) 301-2020

-Regional Locations

-Miami Valley Ohio Chapter - Dayton Northeast Ohio Chapter - Cleveland Northwest Ohio Chapter - Toledo Southwest Ohio Chapter - Cincinnati
+Ohio Affiliate 1500 West Third Avenue, Suite 200 Columbus, Ohio 43212 Phone (614) 464-2020 Fax (614) 481-9670 Toll Free (800) 301-2020 Regional Locations Miami Valley Ohio Chapter - Dayton Northeast Ohio Chapter - Cleveland Northwest Ohio Chapter - Toledo Southwest Ohio Chapter - Cincinnati

-TESTIMONY OF SHERILL K. WILLIAMS

-President & CEO, Prevent Blindness, Ohio Affiliate SB 113-Fireworks Legalization and Regulation May 11, 2021
+TESTIMONY OF SHERILL K. WILLIAMS President & CEO, Prevent Blindness, Ohio Affiliate SB 113-Fireworks Legalization and Regulation June 1, 2021

 Chairman Hoagland, Vice Chair Johnson, Ranking Member Thomas, and Members of the Veterans and Public Safety Committee, thank you for the opportunity to offer testimony regarding Senate Bill 113.
-I am here today on behalf of the volunteers and advocates who support Prevent Blindness Ohio.
+I am here today on behalf of the nearly 5,000 volunteers and advocates who support the charitable mission of the Ohio Affiliate of Prevent Blindness (PBO) - to prevent blindness and preserve sight.

-The Ohio Affliate of Prevent Blindness (PBO) is a charitable non-profit that serves as the voice for Ohio consumers when it comes to eye health and safety.
-We serve nearly 1 million Ohioans of all ages each year.
-We also take an active role in advocacy to promote eye health and safety.
+PBO serves as the voice for Ohio consumers when it comes to eye health and safety.
+Along with the nearly 1 million Ohioans of all ages that benefit from our direct services, we also take an active role in advocacy to promote eye health and safety.
 This is the reason why I am here today to express opposition to Senate Bill 113.

-Prevent Blindness leads a statewide coalition of healthcare providers, hospitals, fire safety officials, businesses, veterans groups, and animal advocates called the Ohio Fireworks Safety Coalition.
+Prevent Blindness leads a statewide coalition of 50 organizations representing healthcare providers, hospitals, fire safety officials, businesses, veterans groups, and animal advocates called the Ohio Fireworks Safety Coalition.
 This large and diverse group has continually opposed fireworks discharge in the Buckeye State.
 Many of our coalition members are your constituents and feel strongly that this bill will result in more fireworks injuries to Ohioans.